clement-lucas/Legacy-Modernization-Agents/csharp-output/validation-report.md

 ### Data Structures and Types

-- **COBOL:** Uses fixed-length fields (PIC X(n)), COMP-3 for packed decimals, and explicit record layouts via copybooks.
-Data is often passed in flat structures, with linkage sections for parameter passing.
+- **COBOL:** Uses fixed-length PIC X(n) fields, COMP/COMP-3 for numerics, group items for records, and copybooks for structure reuse.
+Data structures are tightly packed and often rely on implicit padding/truncation.
-- **C#:** Uses record types and classes with string properties, sometimes with explicit length annotations (`[StringLength(n)]`).
-Numeric fields (e.g., premium amounts) are mapped to `decimal` or `double`.
-Date/time fields are mapped to `DateTime` (sometimes as string).
+- **C#:** Uses record types and classes, mostly with string properties for textual fields.
+Numeric fields (e.g., premium amounts) are mapped to decimal.
+Some date/timestamp fields are mapped to DateTime, which is appropriate, but there are inconsistencies (see differences below).

-- **Analysis:** Most COBOL fields are mapped to C# strings, preserving the flat structure.
-Numeric and date fields are generally mapped correctly, but some ambiguity exists in handling packed decimals and date formats.
+**Mapping Quality:**
+Most COBOL group items (e.g., POLICY-RECORD, AGENT-RECORD, CUSTOMER-NOTIFY-RECORD) are mapped to C# records with matching field names and types.
+However, some fields are missing, misnamed, or have type mismatches (see differences).

 ### Business Logic Implementation

-- **COBOL:** Business logic is procedural, with explicit control flow (`PERFORM`, `EVALUATE`, etc.), and uses SQL via EXEC SQL for DB2 operations.
-File operations are handled via OPEN, CLOSE, READ, WRITE, and status codes.
-- **C#:** Logic is refactored into service/repository classes, using async methods and dependency injection.
-SQL operations are mapped to repository methods, and file I/O is abstracted via interfaces.
-Control flow is handled via method calls and enums.
-- **Analysis:** The main business logic (search, insert/update, file open/close, notification writing) is preserved.
-However, some procedural nuances (e.g., COBOL's use of 88-levels for switches, EVALUATE for control flow) are replaced with C# idioms, which may affect subtle behaviors (see differences).
+- **COBOL:** Relies on procedural sections (PERFORM, EVALUATE, IF), explicit file and DB operations, and status code handling.
+Logic for batch processing, notifications, and reporting is explicit and stepwise.
+- **C#:** Uses async methods, dependency injection, and service/repository patterns.
+Control flow is more object-oriented, but the main batch logic (e.g., PolicyExpiryBatchProcessor) follows the COBOL structure: initialize, process, finalize.

+**Mapping Quality:**
+Core business logic (policy selection, notification generation, reporting) is present and follows the COBOL flow.
+However, some control flow nuances (e.g., handling of file status codes, DB cursor edge cases, use of 88-levels) are not fully preserved.

 ### File I/O and Database Operations

-- **COBOL:** Indexed and sequential file operations, explicit status code checking, and error handling via 88-levels and DISPLAY/CALL 'ABEND'.
-DB2 operations use cursors, SELECT, INSERT, UPDATE, and status code checks.
+- **COBOL:** Indexed and sequential file access (VSAM), DB2 SQL via EXEC SQL, explicit OPEN/CLOSE/READ/WRITE, and file status codes.
-- **C#:** File operations are abstracted via interfaces (e.g., `INotificationFileService`), using async file streams and locking.
-DB2 operations are mapped to repository/service methods using ADO.NET or ORM, with SQLCODE mapped to return values.
-- **Analysis:** The core file/database operations are present, but some error/status handling is less granular than COBOL (see differences).
-File locking and async operations are modernized, but may not fully replicate COBOL's record locking and error codes.
+- **C#:** Abstracted via repository interfaces (IAgentFileRepository, ICoverageRepository, etc.), async methods, and sometimes file-based mocks.
+DB access uses ORM attributes (Entity Framework) and direct SQL in some places.

+**Mapping Quality:**
+File and DB operations are generally mapped to appropriate C# abstractions.
+However, some file status codes (e.g., '23' for not found) are not always mapped to exceptions or status codes in C#.
+Some DB logic (e.g., cursor positioning, SQLCODE handling) is simplified.

 ### Error Handling

-- **COBOL:** Uses status codes, 88-levels, and explicit error branches (DISPLAY, MOVE, CALL 'ABEND').
-SQLCODE is checked after each DB2 operation.
+- **COBOL:** Uses status codes, DISPLAY, and sometimes ABEND.
+88-levels for switches (e.g., NOT-PRESENT-IN-TRACKING).
-- **C#:** Uses exceptions, status codes in return values, and logging.
-Some error codes are mapped, but not all COBOL status codes are preserved.
+- **C#:** Uses exceptions, status codes, and logging.
+Some custom exceptions (e.g., AgentFileException) are present.

-- **Analysis:** Error handling is generally present, but some COBOL-specific codes (e.g., file status '23', SQLCODE handling) are not always mapped 1:1, and exception handling may mask certain error flows.
+**Mapping Quality:**
+Most error handling is present, but not all COBOL status codes are mapped.
+Some error flows (e.g., invalid operation type) are handled via exceptions or logging, but not always with the same granularity.

 ### Control Flow and Program Structure

-- **COBOL:** Procedural, with explicit paragraphs and PERFORM/EVALUATE for branching.
-Uses linkage sections for parameter passing.
+- **COBOL:** Top-down, sectioned via paragraphs, PERFORM/EVALUATE, GOBACK for exit.
-- **C#:** Object-oriented, with service/repository patterns, async/await, and dependency injection.
-Control flow is via method calls and enums.
+- **C#:** Object-oriented, async/await, dependency injection, and service/repository patterns.
+Main batch flow is preserved.

-- **Analysis:** Control flow is modernized and generally equivalent, but some procedural nuances (e.g., fall-throughs, default branches) may be lost or changed.
+**Mapping Quality:**
+Overall control flow is equivalent, but some edge cases (e.g., handling of file open/close errors, DB cursor exhaustion) are less explicit.

 ---